 - 1. Thoroughly understand your issues and what outcomes you are looking to achieve. - 2.
-Conduct a thorough search of providers to be considered. - 3.
+Conduct a thorough search of candidates to be considered. - 3.
 Look to identify a final list of three possible organizations as a partner. - 4.
-Meet personally, if possible, with staff and faculty to determine interaction, fit, and the alignment of values. - 5.
+Meet personally, if possible, with staff and faculty to determine interaction and fit and well as alignment of values. - 5.
 Get feedback from others on what their experiences have been with various suppliers.

-In addition, many suggestions involved asking the right probing questions: "does your program address x, y, z?"; "how do you address x, y, z?" "what direct experience do you have with?" do faculty have practical vs. academic experience?"
+In addition, many suggestions involved asking the right probing questions: "does your program address x, y, z?"; "how do you address x, y, z?", "what direct experience do you have with?", do faculty have practical vs. academic experience?"